DragonFireShield/qr-code-component/README.md

 ### What I learned

 I’ve implemented some things I learned over the last couple of weeks and before that.
-Biggest getaway from the past couple of learning sessions is getting a basic grasp of flexbox and understanding absolute positioning and centering an item in the exact middle of its container.
+Biggest takeaways from the past couple of learning sessions include getting a grasp of flexbox and its features and applying absolute positioning and centering an item in the exact middle of its container.

 ### Continued development